What Are the Requirements for a Debt Consolidation Loan?

 - Home equity loan – Home equity loans usually require decent credit (think that 620 mark), and the amount you can borrow depends on how much of your home you actually own.
 With your house as collateral, you risk foreclosure—so make sure you can cover the payments.

 - Debt consolidation program – With this option, a company helps negotiate lower interest rates with lenders on your behalf and you make payments directly to the company.
-Learn how to protect yourself from debt consolidation scams.

 Based on the requirements for debt consolidation we’ve outlined above, it makes sense that the most popular reasons people are denied loans involve credit score, income, and existing debt.